scientific-python/specs/steering-committee/_index.md

 # Description

 The SPEC process is managed by the Steering Committee.
-In particuler, the Steering Committee members
+In particular, the Steering Committee members

 - monitor and moderate the
   [SPECs discussion forum](https://discuss.scientific-python.org/c/specs/6),